Padangsidimpuan: Population

-The total population of Padangsidimpuan Municipality in 2022 was estimated at 231,062 people, consisting of 115,038 males and 116,024 females.
-With an area of 159.28 km², the population density is approximately 1,451 people per km².
+The total population of Padangsidimpuan in 2022 was estimated at 231,062 people, consisting of 115,038 males and 116,024 females.
+With an area of 159.28 km^{2}, the population density is approximately 1,451 people per km^{2}.

 Religion

-The majority of residents in Padangsidimpuan are Muslim, with smaller communities of Christians, Catholics, and Buddhists.
-According to the 2010 Census, the population breakdown is as follows: 89.95% Muslim, 8.94% Christian, 0.46% Catholic, 0.35% Buddhist, and 0.29% other religions.
+The majority of residents in Padangsidimpuan are Muslims, with smaller communities of Protestants, Catholics, and Buddhists.
+According to the 2010 Census, the population breakdown is as follows: 89.95% Islam, 8.94% Protestantism, 0.46% Catholicism, 0.35% Buddhism, and 0.29% other religions.

 Climate

 Padangsidimpuan has a tropical rainforest climate (Af) with moderate rainfall from June to August and heavy rainfall during the remaining months.
 The weather is mild throughout the year, with both rainy and sunny days.